Image

 School staff sitting around a table and chatting

-Experienced principals have always played a vital role in shaping other school leaders.
-As part of the Aspiring and Beginning Principal Programmes (launching in 2026), we’re inviting current principals to apply to become mentors - guiding, supporting, and inspiring the next generation of school leaders.
+Experienced principals have always played a vital role in supporting and guiding others in their school communities.
+As part of the Aspiring and Beginning Principal Programmes (launching in 2026), we’re inviting current principals to become mentors - guiding, supporting, and inspiring the next generation of school leaders.

 Mentoring allows you to reflect on your own leadership journey, share your experience and help build a pipeline of prepared, confident, and culturally responsive leaders for our schools and kura.

-Applications for the aspiring principal programme will open 9am on 17 September 2025.
+Applications for the aspiring principal programme are now open.

 Becoming a mentor